 At the end of this tutorial students (you) should have an understanding of the basic history of both the Danish and the Canadian national flags.
 As well as what this means to each country in regards to their modern society.
-First read through the text and look at the picture (do not forget to read the captions), then take a look at the website I provided.
-And finally take the quiz there are ten question in the quiz.
-Once everyone is done we will go over a few ideas and questions together.
+First read through the text and look at the pictures (do not forget to read the captions), then take a look at the website I provided.
+And finally take the quiz.

-I have found it quite fascinating that Canada's national flag is only 49 years old, as opposed to the Danish national flag witch is rumored to be 795 years old.
+I have found it quite fascinating that Canada's national flag has only been used since 15 of Febuary 1965, as opposed to the Danish national flag witch is rumored to be 795 years old.

 However, this is only a legend.
 The first undisputed use of Dannebrog is in a Dutch armorial (a book containing lists of coat of arms) that was written between 1340-1370.
 On page 55 of the book it has the Danish coat of arms as well as Dannebrog. (although it looks slightly different than the modern day Danish flag)

 This means that the Danish flag is either 795 years old or around 674-644 years old.
 Either way you look at it, this is a very old flag with a lot of history.

 Dannebrog falling from the sky on the 15th of June 1219.

 Page 55 of Dutch Armorial